Nathankoth/volaglobe-website/README.md

 ### Step 2: Deploy to Your Own Infrastructure

-Choose one of the deployment options above (Docker, Namecheap, VPS).
+Choose one of the deployment options above (Docker, Shared Hosting, VPS).

 ### Step 3: Update DNS

-1. Log in to your domain registrar (Namecheap, GoDaddy, etc.)
+1. Log in to your domain registrar (GoDaddy, etc.)
 2. Update A record to point to your new host's IP
 3. Update CNAME if using a subdomain
 4. Wait 24-72 hours for DNS propagation